 Covered Entity Duties

-Louisiana Healthcare Connections can change this Notice.
-We reserve the right to make the revised or changed Notice effective for your PHI we already have.
-We can also make it effective for any of your PHI we get in the future.
-Louisiana Healthcare Connections will promptly update and get you this Notice whenever there is a material change to any of the following pieces of information stated in the Notice:
+Louisiana Healthcare Connections reserves the right to change this Notice.
+We reserve the right to make the revised or changed Notice effective for your PHI we already have as well as any of your PHI we receive in the future.
+Louisiana Healthcare Connections will promptly revise and distribute this Notice whenever there is a material change to the following:

 - Uses and Disclosures